1. Home

 Contains

-Used to find data that includes the value specified by the user.
+Finds data that includes the specified substring.

 Example